+The BPE AP defines a single EPP group, and all non-AP-MLDs associated to the BPE AP MLD are part of that single EPP group.
+A non-AP MLD cannot create or join another group, and a consequence of leaving the default EPP group is to stop CPE FA operations for the non-AP MLD.

+When the associating non-AP MLD includes in the protected (re)association request an EPP element with the parameters of the EPP group it wishes to join, and when these parameters are incompatible with the parameters of the single group in operation on the BPE AP MLD (for example, and not limited to, the epoch duration is smaller than the value of the Min Epoch Pacing field included in the EPP Epoch Setting field of the EPP element, or the group ID value does not match the BPE AP EPP group ID), the BPE AP can either reject the association, ignore the EPP element and place the non-AP MLD in the BPE group, accept the association but not place the non-AP MLD in the BPE group (in which case the non-AP MLD does not have CPE FA operations activated), or change the values of the BPE group to make them compatible with the non-AP MLD requirements while still staying compatible with the requirements of some or all of the already associated other non-AP MLDs. (#2255)

-The associated non-AP BPE MLDs and BPE AP MLD operate in a single EPP group.
-At the beginning of each epoch, the BPE non-AP STA addresses and SN spaces and PNs of the individual frames are anonymized in all links according to CPE anonymization, see 10.71.3 (Establishing CPE MAC header anonymization parameter sets).
-The BPE MLD affiliated AP addresses, the Timestamp field of the Privacy Beacons and the group frames are anonymized according to BPE anonymization, see 10.71.4 (Establishing BPE MAC header anonymization parameter sets).
+At the beginning of each epoch, the BPE non-AP STA addresses and SN spaces and PNs of the individual frames are anonymized in all links by applying CPE MHA, using parameters described in (#2283, #2443) 10.71.3 (Establishing CPE MAC header anonymization parameter sets).
+The BPE MLD affiliated AP addresses, the Timestamp field of the Privacy Beacons and the group frames are anonymized by applying BPE anonyMHA, using parameters described in (#2284, #2444) 10.71.4 (Establishing BPE MAC header anonymization parameter sets).
 The AIDs used by the associated non-AP BPE MLDs are assigned by the AP MLD, see 10.71.7 (Frame anonymization and AID).

 10.71.8.3 Group addressed frames anonymization

-A BPE AP shall anonymize group addressed frames by using offsets as described in 10.71.4 (Establishing BPE MAC header anonymization parameter sets):
+A BPE AP MLD (#2457) shall anonymize group addressed frames by using offsets as described in 10.71.4 (Establishing BPE MAC header anonymization parameter sets):

 The MAC header anonymization parameters are selected as described in 10.71.5.1 (MAC header anonymization parameter set selection).

-The receiver address is anonymized as described in 10.71.5.4 (Addressing).
+The receiver address and transmitter address are (#2458) anonymized as described in 10.71.5.4 (Addressing).

 The SN is anonymized with the SNS1 DL offset as described in 10.71.5.2 (Sequence number anonymization).